apache/trafficcontrol/docs/source/development/traffic_monitor/traffic_monitor_api.rst

 	GET /publish/CrStates HTTP/1.1
 	Accept: */*
-	Content-Type: application/json

 Response Structure
 """"""""""""""""""
-:caches: An object with keys that are the names of monitored :term:`cache servers`
+:caches: An object with keys that are the names of monitored :term:`cache servers`.

-	:server name: The name of the server being monitored

-		:isAvailable: Whether or not this cache is available for routing
+	:isAvailable: Whether or not this :term:`cache server` is available for routing overall
-		:ipv4Available: Whether or not an IPV4 interface on this cache is available for routing
+	:ipv4Available: Whether or not an IPv4 interface on this :term:`cache server` is available for routing.
-		:ipv6Available: Whether or not an IPV6 interface on this cache is available for routing
+	:ipv6Available: Whether or not an IPv6 interface on this :term:`cache server` is available for routing.
 	:status: The status of this server, along with any additional reason for it to be marked as such
 	:lastPoll: The last time the health data for this server was polled by a traffic monitor

-:deliveryServices: An object with keys as the names of monitored :term:`Delivery Services`
+:deliveryServices: An object with keys that are the :ref:`XMLIDs <ds-xmlid>` of monitored :term:`Delivery Services`.

-	:delivery service name: The name of the delivery service being monitored

-		:disabledLocations: A list of disabled locations for this delivery service
+	:disabledLocations: An array of the names of disabled "locations" (i.e. :term:`Cache Groups`) for this :term:`Delivery Service`.
-		:isAvailable: Whether or not this delivery service is available for routing
+	:isAvailable: Whether or not this :term:`Delivery Service` is available for routing

 .. code-block:: http
 	:caption: Example Response